HCL-TECH-SOFTWARE/digital-experience/docs/config/cfg_validation_targets.md

 Portal includes three ConfigEngine targets to detect and prevent such conflicts:

-`path-conflict-check-full`
+-   **`path-conflict-check-full`**

-:   This target checks whether there are any conflicts between Portal resources and other servlets that are deployed into WebSphere.
+    This target checks whether there are any conflicts between Portal resources and other servlets that are deployed into WebSphere.

-`path-conflict-check-path`
+-   **`path-conflict-check-path`**

-:   Required parameter: checkPath \(for example /path/to/check\)
+    Required parameter: checkPath \(for example /path/to/check\)

-:   This target checks whether the provided path causes a conflict with the existing configuration.
+    This target checks whether the provided path causes a conflict with the existing configuration.

-`path-conflict-check-uri`
+-   **`path-conflict-check-uri`**

-:   Required parameter: checkURI
+    Required parameter: checkURI

-:   This target checks whether the creation of a Portal resource would cause a conflict with existing resources.
+    This target checks whether the creation of a Portal resource would cause a conflict with existing resources.
 The following are possible URI formats:

     -   path:/path/to/check
     -   vp-context:/my-VP